cite-architecture/modulegraph/README.md

 Images on this page are linked to full-size PNGs.

 Directed edges indicate dependency.
-For types, the dependency is conceptual; for packages, the dependency is a literal code dependency specified in `Project.toml`.
+For *types*, the dependency is conceptual; for *packages*, the dependency is a literal code dependency specified in `Project.toml`.

 ## Julia types for CITE concepts